-Big news from IBM and Lightbend this week: these two forces join together to build a brand new toolchain for AI development for Java and Scala developers.
+Big news from IBM and Lightbend this week: these two joined forces together to build a brand new toolchain for AI development for Java and Scala developers.

 Cheat sheets are a godsend when you don’t know something – and that will happen no matter how well-prepared you are, which is why these cheat sheets might come in handy.
 And since we’re here to learn more about programming languages, why not dive deeper into the JVM universe?
 It will be fun, I promise.